PrefectHQ/prefect/docs/guides/prefect-deploy.md

 The [tutorial](/tutorial/deployments/) shows how you can create a deployment with a long-running process using `.serve` and how to move to a [work-pool-based deployment](/tutorial/workers/) setup with `.deploy`.
 See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools).

-In this guide, we will explore how to use `.deploy` in more depth and see a YAML-based alternative for managing deployments.
+In this guide, we will explore how to use `.deploy` in more depth and discuss `prefect.yaml`, a YAML-based alternative for managing deployments.

-Let's explore both deployment creation options.
+Use the tabs below to explore both deployment creation options.

 === ".deploy"